Skip to main content

 Summary of networking configuration

-Below is a refernce table that summarizes the configuration for the entire environment (all in VLAN 50):
+The following reference table summarizes the configuration for the entire environment (all in VLAN 50):

 Server Component IP Address